 Any time you post something that entices a click, donation, feedback, etc, it's helpful to know who found it engaging and how you reached them.
 Then, you can use that knowledge to better craft and direct future posts.

 So how can you easily find that information?
-By adding bit of tracking code to your link.
+By adding bit of tracking code to your Social Action link. 😀

 I can hear some of you now.
 "But I'm not a coder!"
 Don't worry.
 It's super easy.

-All you need to do is add /?source=[insert tracking term of your choice] to the end of url for the action you'd like to track.
+All you need to do is add /?source=[insert tracking term of your choice] to the end of the Social Action's URL you'd like to track.

-To actually find that info, do an export of your action data.
-Then you'll be able to see your results by source code.
+To see your source info, request an export of your Social Action data from anywhere inside the app.
+Then, when you receive and open your export, you'll be able to see your results by source code.
 Just look all the way at the end of the csv file in the Source column.

 Pretty easy, right?
 Look for patterns over time.
 Do Shawn's contacts like posts that tell a story?
 Are your Twitter followers compelled to click on great pictures?
 Then you can better target what you're posting where, and even how you're getting those particular supporters' attention.